-&lt;sup>467 Fedasil, Note on the FGM trajectory in the framework of the Gamsproject, steps and tasks for implementation within federal centre, 20 September 2017; GAMS, Traject VGV, available in Dutch at: https://bit.ly/2VGZTe7.
+Fedasil, Note on the FGM trajectory in the framework of the Gamsproject, steps and tasks for implementation within federal centre, 20 September 2017; GAMS, Traject VGV, available in Dutch at: https://bit.ly/2VGZTe7.
+Information provided by Fedasil, January 2021.

 - 2. Specific places in reception centres: There are some specialised centres and specific places in regular reception facilities such as collective centres, NGO centres and LRI.
-There are 1,008 places in collective reception centres, occupied at 93.75%.
+There are 1,406 places in collective reception centres, occupied at 95,5%.
 Due to a lack of places for adults in the second half of 2018, Fedasil started sheltering adults in the wing of the collective centres that is normally reserved to minors.
 Fedasil selected these adults and they usually are young adults who still go to school, or families who agreed to be sheltered in that part of the centre.
-This practice ended in August 2019, however. - 3.
+This practice ended in August 2019, however.510 In 2020, this practice was not applied.511 - 3.
 Individual accommodation: Once a child that is at least 16 years old and who is sufficiently mature receives a positive decision, a transfer can be made to a specialised individual place.
 He or she will then have 6 months to prepare for living independently and to look for his or her own place.
 This stay can be prolonged until the child reaches the age of 18.
-There are currently 319 places in individual reception facilities, occupied at 87.77%.
+There are currently 283 places in individual reception facilities, occupied at 76,7%.512

 At the moment, there is enough capacity in the OOC to correctly follow up with children according to their needs and vulnerabilities.
-In the second phase, when the child is transferred to another shelter, Fedasil can take into account the age of the child for instance: when he or she is under 15 and is in need of a more structured and small scale shelter, Fedasil can refer to youth welfare services, Administration Générale de l'aide à la Jeunesse (AGAJ) for the French-speaking side and Agentschap Jongerenwelzijn (AJW) for the Dutch-speaking side.
+In the second phase, when the child is transferred to another shelter, Fedasil can take into account the age of the child for instance: when he or she is under 15 and is in need of a more structured and small-scale shelter, Fedasil can refer to youth welfare services, Administration Générale de l'aide à la Jeunesse (AGAJ) for the French-speaking side and Agentschap Jongerenwelzijn (AJW) for the Dutch-speaking side.
 Through Mentor-Escale and Minor Ndako, some unaccompanied minors can also be sheltered in a foster home.